tuckermcclure/vector-and-rotation-toolbox/readme.md

 Euler Angles
 ------------

 This toolbox converts to and from Euler angles.
 There are 12 possible Euler angle sequences.
 One particularly common sequence is the 3-2-1 or aerospace sequence.
-This says to first rotation about the 3 axis, then about the new 2 axis, then about the new 1 axis, by the given angles.
+This says to first rotate about the 3 axis, then about the new 2 axis, then about the new 1 axis, by the given angles.
 The 3-2-1 sequence is used as a default and will result in the most efficient operations (e.g., ea2q(ea)).
 However, a custom sequence can be specified in functions that deal with Euler angles (e.g., ea2q(ea, [3 1 3])), and these more general forms require more runtime and RAM.

 Generalized Rodrigues Parameters